RyanLB/CS-201-FMA-Assignment/README.md

 ###What to Submit

-Your submission should be a single file with the title `<D2L username>.c`.
+Your submission should be a single file with the title `submission.c`.
 This file should contain, at minimum, a function with the following signature:

 `bool vectorized_fma(const struct doubleVector * a, const struct doubleVector * b, const struct doubleVector * c)`